-I would like to show you what happened in several incidents and then sum up with the most profound aspect of His ministry that is ongoing and it is something seemingly forgotten in a traditional Easter message.
+We shall now see what happened in several incidents and then sum up with the most profound aspect of His ministry that is ongoing.
+It is something not often mentioned in traditional Easter messages.

 He no longer the suffering Saviour—Our Lord is Prophet, Priest and King!

 We know that Jesus is our great high priest but we need to look at the priesthood itself.